 International Standard ISO 15883-5: 2005 (Washer-Disinfectors, Part 5), outlines specific test methods to check the effectiveness of cleaning to verify manual and automated processes.
 At a minimum, all instruments should be individually inspected (with magnification where possible) and be visibly clean.
 More information on checking the effectiveness of cleaning is available in 3.1.3 - Routine management of the physical environment.

 Disinfection

-Disinfection is a process that inactivates non-sporing infectious agents, using either thermal (moist or dry heat) or chemical means.
+Disinfection is a process that inactivates non-sporing infectious agents.
+Disinfection processes may include automated, high-level disinfection systems either, chemical, heat or light-based.
 Items need to be cleaned before being disinfected.